Ever heard the music of Lili Boulanger, one of the 20th century’s most exciting composers?

 Nadia found a new calling

-Her sister was so affected by Lili’s death that she stopped composing and turned her attention to teaching.
+Lili’s sister, Nadia, was so affected by her sibling’s death that she stopped composing and turned her attention to teaching.

 Here she is with Leonard Bernstein, composer of West Side Story and Candide.
 (Picture Getty)

 Lili may have only lived for 24 short years, but there are plenty who admire her music – including the jazz pianist Herbie Hancock, who calls her one of his favourite composers.